Supervisor profiles – Standard studentships with an associate partner

 How often PhD students see you in a timetabled group meeting: At least once a fortnight

 Expected working pattern (based on a full-time student): Full flexibility in working hours, though there is an expectation that at least 50% of time is spent on campus to facilitate group research culture and collaborative development.
-Outside of fieldwork/conferences and other external constraints weekend working is not expected (actually generally discouraged).
+Outside of fieldwork/conferences and other external constraints, weekend and evening working is actively discouraged.

 Notice needed for feedback on work (based on a 5000 word report): < 1 week